TalaoDAO/hedera-vc-api/README.md

 # Hedera VC HTTP API

-A Simple REST API to manage Hedera Verifiable Credentials, Verifiable Presentations and DIDs.
+Easily manage Hedera Decentralized Identifiers and issue, verify, revoke or suspend credentials and presentations using this simple HTTP API.

-This API can be setup as an Issuer or a verifier.
+This API can be setup as an Issuer or a Verifier, or both.
-Ideally, it should be setup as one or the other, not as both to ensure privacy.

 Features it supports: